swingletree-oss/swingletree/README.md

 # Swingletree

-Swingletree enables you to integrate a variety of software quality tools into GitHub to secure the quality of your software.
+Swingletree enables you to integrate a variety of software quality tools into SCM Providers like Github or Gitea to secure the quality of your software.

 ## Management Repository